-- A. These Bylaws may be amended at any meeting of the Federated Council by a majority vote. - B. RECONSIDERATION OF COUNCIL ACTION
+- A. These Bylaws may be amended at any meeting of the Federated Council by a majority vote. - B. Reconsideration of Federated Council Action

-In the event action is taken by a majority vote of the Federated Council, and that action is contrary to the unanimous vote of sixty percent (60%) of the CIF Sections, the action can be called into reconsideration through the following procedures:
+In the event action is taken by a majority vote of the Federated Council, and that action is contrary to the unanimous vote of sixty percent (60%) of the Sections, the action may be reconsidered through the following procedures:

-Timeline for Reconsideration:
+Timeline for Reconsideration

-- (1) Reconsider Notification: Within ten (10) calendar days after the initial vote, the State Office must receive notification of intent to ask for reconsideration. - (2) Written materials to Sections: Within thirty (30) calendar days after the initial vote, Sections activating the reconsideration process must send out materials to all Sections and the State Office. - (3) The amendment will be returned for a vote at the next Federated Council meeting with a simple majority vote needed for passage. - (4) In the event there is no request for reconsideration within the ten (10) calendar day timeline or forward materials to Sections within the thirty (30) calendar day timeline, the amendment will be considered passed.

-(Example of timeline: fall - issues presented for a first reading: winter - discussion, vote and reconsideration if necessary; spring - re-vote, if necessary.
-In other words, it could take three (3) Federated Council meetings in order for an item to be passed once this Bylaw is put into effect).

-- C. Upon majority action of the Executive Committee, this Bylaw shall be set aside in the event of a need for emergency action.
+- (1) Reconsider Notification Within 10-calendar days after the initial vote, the CIF State Office must receive notification of intent to ask for reconsideration. - (2) Written Materials to Sections Within 30-calendar days after the initial vote, Sections activating the reconsideration process must send out materials to all CIF Sections and the CIF State Office. - (3) The amendment will be returned for a vote at the next Federated Council meeting with a simple majority vote needed for passage. - (4) In the event there is no request for reconsideration within the 10-calendar day timeline or forwarded materials to CIF Sections within the 30-calendar day timeline, the amendment will be considered passed.
+(Example of timeline: Fall issues presented for a first reading; Winter discussion, vote and reconsideration if necessary; Spring revote, if necessary.
+In other words, it could take three [3] Federated Council meetings in order for an item to be passed once this Bylaw is put into effect.) - C. Upon majority action of the Executive Committee, this Bylaw shall be set aside in the event of a need for emergency action.
 In that event, a majority vote shall prevail. - D. Following adoption of the amendment, the effective date shall be July 1, unless the motion carries a specific implementation date.